 29 June, 2009

-Die Judenfrage and religious identity
+Zur Judenfrage and religious identity

 I originally wrote the post below for my DISSECTING LEFTISM blog but I think it has a place here too.
-"Die Judenfrage" is German for "The Jewish Question" and is an expression used by both Karl Marx and Adolf Hitler so there was an element of historical awareness in the title I chose.
+"Die Judenfrage" is German for "About the Jewish Question" and is an expression used by both Karl Marx and Adolf Hitler so there was an element of historical awareness in the title I chose.
 It was actually a bit of a tease.
 Most people seeing the title would have expected something antisemitic in what I wrote -- but, as you will see, they would have been disappointed

 Most Jews must be heartily sick of being forever singled out for discussion and scrutiny but it seems that it was ever so and ever will be.
 And in my utter folly, I am once again going to voice a few thoughts on one of the most hotly contested topics among Jews: Who is a Jew?